andrespaida/create_product/README.md

 # Create Product Microservice

 This microservice allows adding new products to the ToyShop platform.
 It is part of the product management domain and stores product data in MongoDB.
-Images can be uploaded and are stored in a local folder.
+Images can be uploaded and are stored in a local folder..

 ## Technologies Used